A new standard of care: HIV not a barrier to stem cell transplants

 Careful thinking and “getting smart” paid off, especially with autologous (from the patients' own stem cells) transplants for HRL.
 Where once in the early days of the HIV epidemic the very idea was considered “crazy,” by 2016 Alvarnas was able to report the results of a key study

 "Overall survival for patients with HIV infection after transplant is comparable to that seen in people who were not HIV-infected," Alvarnas wrote.
 “Based on our data, autologous stem cell transplant should be considered the standard of care for patients with HIV-related lymphomas for the same indications and under the same circumstances that we would use it in patients without HIV infection."

 A New Standard of Care

 Within a year, many groups in the international medical community had done their own research and come to the same conclusion, leading Alvarnas and his City of Hope colleagues John Zaia

-, M.D., director of the Center for Gene Therapy
+, M.D., the Aaron D. Miller and Edith Miller Chair in Gene Therapy and director of the Center for Gene Therapy

 , and Stephen Forman